maikelpenz/dataflow-automation-infra/README.md

 - use the `Create API Key` button to create 2 API keys: _PrefectAgent_ and _WorkflowRegister_.
 Make sure you copy the keys.

 #### 3 - Github: Fork *dataflow-automation-infra*

+- Fork and Clone this repository following the instructions [in this link](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)